inlets/cloud-provision/README.md

-# provision cloud hosts with user-data
+# Provision instances on public cloud with cloud-init

 This package can be used to provision cloud hosts using a simple CRUD-style API along with a cloud-init user-data script.
 It could be used to automate anything from k3s clusters, to blogs, or CI runners.
 We use it to create the cheapest possible hosts in the cloud with a public IP address.